If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

 - measureable service delivery, usage and support activities, and

-- CSI (continual service improvement) measurements and analysis.
+- CSI (continual service improvement) measurements and analytics.

 Measurable – Identify “measurable” IT service metrics.
 Services where the IT organization and service owners can monitor service utilization by the business community, and can be used to determine showback/chargeback cost effectiveness.
 Create measurable metrics that the business community will understand as contributing value to achieving their expected outcome and is scalable by them to meet the velocity of changing business objectives.